 Day Trips: Visit historic and other places of interest; theater; gardens; summer cruises and more.
 Luncheon is typically included.
 Fees are set to cover trip costs and usually range from $25 - $100 per person, depending on the trip.
 All trips leave from and return to the Council on Aging/ Community Center at 219 Washington Street, Wellesley Hills.

-Exercise Classes: The Council on Aging offers a variety of exercise classes including Better Bones, Better Balance, Yoga, Zumba, Walking Group (meets every Monday at 10:00am in the Library's Main Branch parking lot).
+Exercise Classes: The Council on Aging offers a variety of exercise classes including Better Bones, Better Balance, Yoga, Zumba, Walking Group (meets every Monday at 10:00am at the Wellesley Whole Foods, 442 Washington Street and every Wednesday at the Wellesley COA, 219 Washington Street).
 Call the Council on Aging, or see our newsletter for current class schedule, fee, and registration and information.
 There is a fee for joining exercise classes as the instructors must be paid.
 Please note, space is limited in fitness classes.

 Class fees must be paid in their entirety no later than the first day of class regardless of student absence (planned or unplanned) from one or more classes.
 It is recommended that you contact your physician before beginning any exercise class to be sure that the exercises are appropriate and safe for you.